cszach/linux-on-lenovo-legion/README.md

 ### Downloading and installing the driver

 For this, we will work with the command line, so fire up the terminal.
-Logging in as root is not necessary.
+You don't need root permissions here.

 1. Please **temporarily connect to the Internet using Ethernet or a wireless USB adapter.** You may also use another computer;